Zakariae-drabech/RMRFTR/README.md

-# RMRFTR: Recursive Markov Random Fields for Change Point Detection
+# RMRFTR: Recursive Markov Random Fields Trend Restore

 This repository contains the implementation of the **Recursive Markov Random Fields Trend Restore (RMRFTR)** method for detecting multiple change points in noisy piecewise linear (PWL) signals with  discontinuities.